Nokia & VMware to develop integrated cloud solutions for CSPs

 “We are delighted to partner with Nokia to enable faster deployment of Nokia virtual and containerised virtual functions on VMware cloud infrastructure, ultimately helping our customers prepare their telco cloud networks for the future.”

-Nokia and VMware have been working together to create seamless cloud redundancy by running Nokia’s applications, such as Nokia Service Management Platform, on VMware’s Telco Cloud platform and VMware HCX, an application mobility platform designed for simplifying application migration, workload rebalancing, and optimised disaster recovery across data centres and clouds.
+Nokia and VMware have been working together to create seamless cloud redundancy by running Nokia’s applications, such as Nokia Service Management Platform, on VMware’s Telco Cloud platform and VMware HCX, an application mobility platform designed for simplifying application migration, workload rebalancing, and optimised disaster recovery across data centers and clouds.

 This will enable customers to embrace a multi-cloud strategy to unify network and IT environments and connect them to private enterprise clouds, edge clouds, and public clouds.